1800dinky/ccminer-UI-verus-/README.md

 *windows only for now , will be making other OS distributions*

+⚠️ **Note:** Due to the nature of the code referencing ccminer and crypto mining aspects, it's possible that antivirus software may flag the Crypto Mining Dashboard executable.
+However, similar to ccminer, the flagged status does not indicate the presence of any viruses or malicious code.
+You're welcome to review the source code yourself for verification.

 ## 🛠️ Usage

 1. **Download the 📦 `ccminerUI.exe` File:**  - https://github.com/1800dinky/ccminer-UI-verus-/releases/tag/Release